 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Delivery costs are also often considered material information (rules 3.3 and 3.4.4).
-This is information that will affect a consumer’s decision about whether to purchase the product.
-Therefore, if an advertiser is stating prices in an ad, or if it would otherwise be misleading to omit delivery charges, then the advertiser must state any which apply.
+Therefore, if an advertiser is stating prices in an ad (rule 3.4), or if it would otherwise be misleading to omit any applicable delivery charges (rule 3.3), then the advertiser must state any delivery charges which apply.

 Omitting, hiding, or presenting material information in an unclear, unintelligible, ambiguous, or untimely manner is a breach of rule 3.3 of the CAP Code (VistaPrint Ltd, 4 July 2012).
-See also 'Misleading advertising'.
+See 'Misleading advertising' for more information.

 What if the charges apply per product?